AnnihilusAlpha/creditCardParser/README.md

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue)](https://www.python.org/)

+Note: All the PDFs are publicly available, except SBI.pdf.

 **Extract key information from real-world bank and credit card PDF statements using Python.**

 This project provides a robust pipeline to extract structured data from PDFs, supporting both **digital text PDFs** and **scanned PDFs using OCR**, handling the variability commonly found in real-world financial documents.